andrewmbyrd/andrewmbyrd.github.io/_portfolio/blocjams.md

 layout: post
 title: BlocJams
 thumbnail-path: "img/blocjams.png"
-short-description: BlocJams is a web-based music player that can display a collection of albums and play songs from you browser.
+short-description: BlocJams is a web-based music player that can display a collection of albums and play songs from your browser.

 ---